 Clear as mud, right?

-Basically, as far as a “definition for MGA Insurance,” if your organization is not legally part of the insurer, but you work with them in a way that puts you on the hook for underwriting and paying out insurance contracts, you might be an MGA.
+Basically, as far as an insurance MGA definition, if your organization is not legally part of the insurer, but you work with them in a way that puts you on the hook for underwriting and paying out insurance contracts, you might be an MGA.

-Or, to engage the brain a little differently, close your eyes and imagine a two-circle Venn diagram.
-If one circle is a list of carrier responsibilities and the other circle is agency responsibilities, that marquise-shaped middle of overlap, where underwriting and recruiting downstream sales funnels live, that is where MGAs are in the insurance sales distribution channel.
+To engage the brain a little differently, close your eyes and imagine a two-circle Venn diagram.
+If one circle is a list of carrier responsibilities and the other circle is agency responsibilities, that marquise-shaped middle of overlap, where underwriting and recruiting downstream sales funnels live, that is where MGAs are in the insurance distribution channel.

 Current use case of MGA/MGU